Prash1723/Solving_Delhi_pollution/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Conclusion

+In the analysis, we see that most prominent pollutants affecting the overall air quality is PM2.5 and PM10 particulate matters, particularly in the winter.